 Prayer plant leaves curling is a sign that something is not right with this plant.
-Also known as Maranta leuconeura, its beautiful green leaves with red veins will start to curl whenever there is a lapse in the prayer plant care from your end.
+Also known as Maranta leuconeura of the Marantaceae family, its beautiful green leaves with red veins will start to curl whenever there is a lapse in the prayer plant care from your end.

 Read this complete expert guide to learn all the possible causes, and know how to solve all of them.